Megaoesophagus In Dogs & Cats – Are They At Risk?

 - Activity modification:

 - Animals need to be fed in an upright position and kept this way for approximately 30min post eating.
 This utilises gravity to help food enter the stomach!
-Raise the food.
-Keep dog vertical after eating eg Bailey chair
+Raise food height and keep the dog vertical after eating i.e. use a Bailey chair

-- trial and error on the best form of food…i.e. slurry vs small meatball.
+- use trial and error to test the best form of food that your dog can swallow and keep down i.e. feed a slurry vs small meatballs.

-What Is The Prognosis For Animals With Megaoesophagus?
+What Is The Prognosis & Life Expectancy For Dogs With Megaoesophagus?

 Although megaoesophagus can be managed, it does require dedication, especially since these animals often suffer from malnutrition and aspiration pneumonia.